refactorsaurusrex/journal-cli-docs/website/docs/basics/listing.md

 ## Get-JournalFiles

 In contrast with `Get-JournalEntries` and `Get-JournalIndex`, both of which return custom objects, `Get-JournalFiles` returns native PowerShell objects representing the underlying journal entry files.
-The allows manipulation of journal files using native PowerShell commands, such as `Select-String`, which enables full text searching, and `Remove-Item`, which can be used to permanently delete unwanted journal entries from disk.
+The allows manipulation of journal files using native PowerShell commands such as `Select-String`, which enables full text searching, and `Remove-Item` which can be used to permanently delete unwanted journal entries from disk.

 `Get-JournalFiles` allows you to select files by tag, date range, or by entry names.
+Most of these parameters are the same as what's described above for `Get-JournalEntries` and `Get-JournalIndex`.
+The only exception is `-EntryNames`, which takes an array of journal entry file names in the format of `YYYY.MM.DD`.
+For example, `2021.06.29` references the journal entry file for June 29th, 2021.
+This is helpful any time you want to manipulate journal entries returned from either `Get-JournalEntries` or `Get-JournalIndex` using native PowerShell commands.
+As indicated above, the primary use cases here are performing full text search and entry deletion.